A walking tour through a spectacular geological park.

 Day 5 Matsuzaki – Arari – Dogashima – Matsuzaki

-A short taxi transfer brings us to the start of our tour where we follow an old trail that begins with a climb from woodlands until we reach higher ground overlooking Suruga Bay and walk through fields of aloe vera.
+We transfer to the start of our walk where we follow an old trail that begins with a climb from woodlands until we reach higher ground overlooking Suruga Bay and walk through fields of aloe vera.
 Weather permitting, Mt.
 Fuji's elegant and imposing presence dominates our view.
 We then descend through verdant forests to Tago, a sleepy fishing village.
 Depending on the weather we enjoy a picnic lunch on the quayside or soba buckwheat noodles in a nearby restaurant.

 From Tago we continue to Dogashima, where we walk along a coast lined with spectacularly eroded cliffs.
 Our trail takes us through several coves sheltering fishing communities, up and over cliffs leading to another sleepy fishing town.
 We return to Matsuzaki where we eat out tonight at a local restaurant near our accommodation.